MoveOnOrg/fb-to-redshift_deprecated/README.md

 ####2.
 I want to rename/reorder the columns in the CSVs.

-  * You can edit the column names in the ['columns'] parameter in the appropriate parameter dictionary; but keep in mind that that will break Redshift import unless you also rename the Redshift table columns.
-If you change the column order in settings.py, you'll also have to change it in the appropriate fb.py function.
+  * You can edit the column names in the ['columns'] parameter in the appropriate parameter dictionary; but keep in mind that if you want to reorder the columns you'll also have to change the order in the appropriate fb.py function.
+Changing column order will also break Redshift import unless you also rename the Redshift table columns.

 ## Ideas for potential contributions